Concrete

 hh This text will be green hh

 Why spaces?
-To prevent false matches with normal words that happen to start and end with the same letter.
+To prevent false matches with normal words that happen to start and end with the same letters.

 7. CSS variables